SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 known as arrays, sets, and dictionaries, for storing collections of values.
 Arrays are ordered collections of values.
-Sets are unordered collections of distinct values.
+Sets are unordered collections of unique values.
 Dictionaries are unordered collections of key-value associations.

 Arrays, sets, and dictionaries in Swift are always clear about the types of values and keys that they can store.
 This means that you cannot insert a value of the wrong type into a collection by mistake.
-It also means you can be confident about the types of values you will retrieve from a collection.
+It also means you can be confident about the type of values you will retrieve from a collection.
-Swift's use of typed arrays, sets, and dictionaries ensures that your code is always clear about the types of values a collection can work with and enables you to catch any type mismatches early in your code's development.

 .. note::